jbroadway/elefant-docs/docs/2.0/developers/making-your-own-apps.md

 Additional settings are interpreted as [[:input validation]] rules.

+### `fields.php`

+The fields file lists any custom field types defined by your app.
+These will be available in the Custom Fields editor under any of the content types that support custom fields, such as web pages, blog posts, and users.

+For more info, see [[developers / writing dynamic custom fields]].

 ### `helpers.php`

 The helpers file lists any handlers that you wish to denote as helpers to be used by other developers in their own apps.
 These will be listed when a user runs the `./elefant list-helpers` command.
 For example: